Rikard Schwarz: Music career

-Completing his studies, in 1922 Rikard went back to Zagreb where, wishing to show his Viennese works, on September 28, 1922, he put on a composer's evening in the Croatian Music Institute.
+After completing his studies, in 1922 Rikard went back to Zagreb where, wishing to show his Viennese works, on September 28, 1922, he put on a composer's evening in the Croatian Music Institute.
 The reviewing acknowledged his skill as a composer.
 He found a market for the Violin Sonata in C Minor and the String Quartet in B Flat Major (which is not now in existence) in Vienna and Southampton.
 Schwarz, as he writes himself gave up studying in Vienna “for financial reasons”, and continued his musical career, mainly teaching, conducting and journalism, in Osijek and Split.
 Along with Maks Unger, in Osijek was one of the creators of the idea that the Music School should be turned into the City Conservatory.
 He drew up the curriculum of the conservatory and created its library on the model of the scientific plan of the Zagreb Conservatory.

-From 1924 he worked as opera conductor in the National Theatre, as choir master of the Kuhač Singing Association, as teacher in the City Conservatory, and music critic in the papers Die Drau, Kazališni list, Jugoslovenski muzičar and Hrvatski list.
+From 1924, he worked as opera conductor in the National Theatre, as choir master of the Kuhač Singing Association, as teacher in the City Conservatory, and music critic in the papers Die Drau, Kazališni list, Jugoslovenski muzičar and Hrvatski list.
 Very often, along with Lav Mirski, he conducted the Osijek Philharmonic Orchestra and operetta performances.
-Financial difficulties in the music department of the Osijek Theatre and the Philharmonic resulted in his looking to Split, where at the end of 1926 he was at work in the Opera.
+Financial difficulties in the music department of the Osijek Theatre and the Philharmonic resulted in his relocation to Split, where at the end of 1926 he was at work in the Opera.
 In Split, on April 1, 1927, in collaboration with the violinist Mary Žeželj and the pianist Jelka Karlovac he founded a private school.
 The short stay in Split was very fruitful for Schwarz, for as well as teaching, he also directed the orchestra and choir of the Zvonimir Singing Association and put on symphony concert with the Split Philharmonic Orchestra.
 He went on working as a music reviewer in Novo doba and Jutarnji list.
 Since during his stay in Split, Schwarz was still under contract to Osijek and its theatre, whose operetta ensemble moved to Belgrade, Schwarz had to change homes again, which, rather against his wishes, determined his further career.